SmartPack/SmartPack.github.io/pages/smartflasher.md

 <p style="text-align: justify"><tab1><strong>Smart Flasher</strong> is a very simple and basic app, even without a settings menu and themes, which can do the following things.</tab1></p>

 * Flashing recovery zip files (such as a custom kernel, a magisk module, etc.) of up to 100 MB while running Android OS, that is, even without rebooting into custom recovery.
+* Back-up boot partition of a supported device.
+* Flash a boot partition '.img' on a supported device.
 * Doing basic tasks such as
+  * Display last flash log after successful flashing
   * Dispaly Kernel version
   * Turn off your device
   * Reboot (Normal, Recovery & Boot-loader) your device